Elevate-Code/streamlit-projectstarter/streamlit_tips.md

 # Common Gotchas

+**Order of execution in Streamlit**

+On session start (aka. first render), the default values (value, index params) are set.

+Then, when updating Session state in response to events:
+1. Callback function (on_change, on_click) gets executed first.
+2. Then the app is executed from top to bottom.

 `st.button` does not retain state, use caution with what actions are nested inside of it `with st.button('Submit'):`.
 See here: https://docs.streamlit.io/library/advanced-features/button-behavior-and-examples#when-to-use-if-stbutton